Thybolt Mission for Hams

 Area of operation: India

-On successfully uploading a store-and-forward message to the satellite, please fill up the following form to request for a QSL card:
+After successfully uploading a store-and-forward message to the satellite, please request a QSL card by completing the form below:

 Thank you!
 Your submission has been received!